htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 Bugs Fixed:

+- Changed the value of the HoldSubCode when a job goes on hold due to a file transfer plugin error.
+Now the HoldSubCode contains the exit code of the plugin process.
+  :jira:`2373`

 - Fixed a very rare bug where on a busy AP, the shadow might send a KILL signal to a random, non-HTCondor process, if pids are reused quickly.
   :jira:`2357`